 You’ll be looking at your Profit and Loss Statement every month as a lagging indicator like you would a rear-view mirror to see where you’ve been.
 But at the end of the month, when your financials are run, there’s not much you can do without a magic wand to “go back in time” and correct course.
 Any report or metric that you only see as a CEO monthly, is lagging.

-In contrast, a leading indicator is something you can look at daily – like a front windshield of car, where you can see the signs that say “curve ahead.”
+In contrast, a leading indicator is something you can look at daily – like a front windshield of a car, where you can see the signs that say “curve ahead.”
 Your leading indicator KPIs (Key Performance Indicators) can act as an activity scorecard that shows if you’ll hit your end of month P&L stats.

 You should be sitting down with your Executive Leadership Team weekly to go over leading indicators.
 And you’ll be standing in Daily Huddles to go over your leading daily activity metrics that show whether all teams are putting forth their best effort each and every day.